AlmogBaku/openai-streaming/README.md

 # 🤔 What's the big deal?
 Why use this library?

 The OpenAI Streaming API is robust but challenging to navigate.
-Using the `stream=True` flag, we get tokens as they are generated, instead of waiting for the entire response - this can create a much friendlier user experience with the illusion of quicker response times.
+Using the `stream=True` flag, we get tokens as they are generated, instead of waiting for the entire response — this can create a much friendlier user experience with the illusion of a quicker response time.
 However, this involves complex tasks like manual stream handling  and response parsing, especially when using OpenAI Functions or complex outputs.

 `openai-streaming` is a small library that simplifies this by offering a straightforward Python Generator interface for handling streaming responses.